LABORA-INF-UFG/fa-5glena/README.md

 This project was created in anaconda, following the structure: anaconda3/envs/fa_5glena/myproject myproject as the root dirctory contains subdirectories: FA, ns-3-dev, shared_memory and sim_results

-# # Steps to Run the Project
+## Steps to Run the Project
 1. Open the Linux terminal (we used gnome-terminal).
 2. Navegate to the "shared_memory" subdirectory.
-3. Run the following commands to create and load the shared memories:
-2	g++ -std=c++17 -o shared_cmd.so shared_cmd.cc -lrt
-	g++ -std=c++17 -o shared_dr.so shared_dr.cc -lrt
+3. Run the following commands to create and load the shared memories: g++ -std=c++17 -o shared_cmd.so shared_cmd.cc -lrt g++ -std=c++17 -o shared_dr.so shared_dr.cc -lrt ./shared_cmd.so
-	./shared_cmd.so
 	./shared_dr.so
 4. Navegate to "myproject" root directory
 5. Run the command "python3 run_project.py" to run the project.

-Note: At the end of the simulation, the simulation results are stored in "sim_results" subdirectory
+Note: At the end of the simulation, the results are stored in "sim_results" subdirectory